 “Why are you whining?”
 I grabbed my keys from the basket.

 "I left my flash and file."

 “Can you stop screaming?”
-I put my phone away from my ear and glared at it.
+I put my phone away from my ear.
 She was going to make me deaf.
 “What file and flash?”

 "It has my presentation."
 Angie cried, "I am so going to lose it."